WHAT IS KARATE?

 The Karate that Grandmaster Trias taught was founded on a combination of Shuri-Te Karate from Choki Motobu and Chinese martial arts from Tong Gee Hsing, this was originally known as “Shorei Ryu Karate”.
 Trias remained in correspondence with Hsing until the Chinese communist revolution in 1955.
 Unfortunately, communication and travel was not as easy in the 1940s as it is today, so he was no longer able to train with Hsing after his return to the US.

 Since there were no other karate schools in the entirety of the United States, Trias began both correspondence and training with many other prominent martial artists of the era.
 This included Hoy Yun Ping, Tatsuo Shimabuko, Yasuhiro Konishi, and Makato Gima, among many others.
 The techniques he learned from these masters were incorporated into his curriculum.
 Trias trained in Judo with Yushio Yamada, eventually becoming a 6th degree black belt and the US representative for the Kodokan (world headquarters for judo).
 In the 1950s and 60s American military personnel began returning from their assignments in Okinawa, Japan, and Korea.
-Some of these men had studied or seen martial arts during their time oversees, and were interested in continuing their training.
-In order to further their knowledge, they sought out Trias’ dojo in Phoenix, Arizona and his organization, the United States Karate Association.
+Some had studied martial arts during their time oversees, and were interested in continuing their training.
+In order to further their knowledge, they sought out Trias’ United States Karate Association.
 Trias’ dojo was also important stopping off points for Okinawan, Japanese, and other Asian martial artists visiting and living in America.

 Over the decades, because of this diverse mix of martial artists passing through his dojo and organization, aspects of several other traditional karate styles became incorporated into Trias’ teachings.
 By 1972, Trias’ organization, the U.S.K.A., had grown to become the largest of its kind in the US (Eventually becoming the largest in the world).
 However, because of the eclectic way the organization grew, many of the people practicing Trias’ “Shorei Ryu Karate” had widely varying methods and techniques.
 In order to unify the style, and preserve the highest standards of performance and understanding, Trias created basic performance standards. which were codified in his book The Pinnacle of Karate.
 At the suggestion of Makoto Gima and Yasuhiro Konishi, Trias renamed his style “Shuri Ryu”, after the ancient capital of the Okinawan kingdom and the birthplace of Karate.
 Trias’ students around the world had to take examinations to prove that they had met these stringent qualifications.
 Those who have, are entitled to wear the style patch on the left sleeve of their uniform.